rbowsley/lamplighthelp/source/30-1-0_Waiting_Lists_Module-_Create_a_New_Waiting_List.markdown

 #### {{Project}} Sharing

 - If you have multiple {{Lamplight}} {{project}}s, you’ll see an additional ‘{{Project}} sharing’ tab.
 You can choose here which {{project}}s this {{waiting list}} will be available for.
-- It’s important to note that although different {{project}}s will be able to use this list when shared, each {{project}} will have its own list, and the names in the list will not be shared aross {{project}}s.
+- It’s important to note that although different {{project}}s will be able to use this list when shared, each {{project}} will have its own list, and the names in the list will not be shared across {{project}}s.

 When all the information has been added, click the 'save' button on the bottom right hand corner.
 You have now created your new {{waiting list}}.